tnguyen9210/rStar/README.md

 The training script is configured for 8*mi300x GPUs by default.
 For users with NVIDIA GPUs with limited VRAM, reduce `per_device_train_batch_size` and increase `gradient_accumulation_steps` accordingly.
 You can also enable `flash_attention_2` with the `--attn_impl flash_attention_2` flag, which maintains similar accuracy to the `eager` implementation.

 Example training data is available in `train/sft_data_examples.json` and `train/rm_data_examples.json`.
-The full dataset will be open-sourced soon—stay tuned!
+For SFT, we typically select the two traces with the highest average scores from MCTS.
+For PPM training, we pair the highest-scoring correct solution with the lowest-scoring incorrect one.

 **SFT Train Script**
 ```bash